cggh/panoptes/documentation/datasets.rst

 ~~~~~~~~
 The ``config.SOURCEDATADIR`` folder should contain a folder ``datasets``, serving as a root for all *datasets* being served by the Panoptes instance.

 In this folder, a subfolder should be present for each *dataset*.
 The folder name is used as the unique identifier of this dataset.
-In the *dataset* folder, a yaml ``settings`` file should be present, specifying the displayed name of the dataset, and an optional description.
+In the *dataset* folder, a yaml ``settings`` file should be present, specifying the displayed name of the dataset, and an optional description (see :ref:`def-settings-dataset`).

 .. _def-source-referencegenome: